KaTo3107/DomainConnectDDNS-Python/README.md

 --all                   --- update all domains in config --ignore-previous-ip    --- update the IP even if no change detected.
 --protocols             --- a space separated list of protocols to set up.
 Possible values: ipv4, ipv6.
-Default: ipv4 --backup-file           --- file path for backup domains before remove -h                      --- display help and exit
+Default: ipv4 --host HOST             --- host to update (default: @ for root domain, * for wildcard, or specific subdomain) --backup-file           --- file path for backup domains before remove -h                      --- display help and exit
 ```